lellasone/Blue-Marble-Desktop/README.md

 16) Select fit.
 Your desktop background should now be configured.

 *I recommend putting it in your program files folder for the sake of consistency.
+YOU ONLY NEED THE EXECUTABLE.

 **Location should be the location of the executable.
 You can also find it be locating the executable in explorer and right clicking it to open the "properties" dialog.
 It will be under "location."